MatthewKennedy/spree_admin/README.md

 - Easily add 3rd party integrations such as Payments, Tax calculation services and Shipping couriers
 - Easy customization to suit your needs
 - Modern tech-stack based on [Hotwire](https://hotwired.dev/) (Stimulus & Turbo)

+### What Is The Difference Between Spree Admin and Spree Backend?

+Spree Admin is a fresh take on an Admin UI for Spree, it is currently intended to be experimental in the early stages, free from any legacy dependencies, being locked-into working with old Spree extensions, old Rails versions, or large Spree apps that rely heavily on Spree Backend.

+The goal is that we can move fast and fluid find new intuitive ways of using Spree Admin.

+### What About The Javascript?
+You might be pleased to know we have completely stripped out all the old JavaScript, reducing the dependency on 3rd party libraries to a minimum, no more jQuery, no more Select2.

+All new JavaScript is written in Stimulus controllers so it is all Hotwire/Turbo friendly.

 ## Installation